 10. Sept.
 3, 1906: Joe Gans DQ42 Battling Nelson.
-The last of the “fight to the finish” contests and the longest gloved title match under Marquis of Queensbury rules.
-An historic bout which advanced boxing technique as early ring sophisticate Gans, the first black American to hold a world title, dominated Nelson before the Dane was disqualified for landing a powerful blow below the belt.
+One of the last “fight to the finish” contests and the longest gloved title match under Marquis of Queensbury rules.
+An historic bout which advanced boxing technique as early ring sophisticate Gans, aka “The Old Master,” the first black American to hold a world title, dominated Nelson before the Dane was disqualified for landing a powerful blow below the belt.
 George “Tex” Rickard brought the big fight to Goldfield, Nevada to help the money interests there promote their new boom town and it was the first of many blockbusters staged by the famous promoter.
-The match also marks a shameful chapter in how black competitors were treated at the time as Gans, who had outgrown the lightweight division, was forced to make weight literally minutes before the fight while wearing his boxing equipment.
+The match also highlights the shameful treatment at that time of Black fighters as Gans, the defending champion, was forced to make weight literally minutes before the opening bell and while wearing his boxing equipment.

 5. Oct.
 30, 1974: Muhammad Ali KO8 George Foreman.
-The astonishing return of Muhammad Ali as heavyweight king.
-A great upset vindicating the man who had been reviled and banned from boxing, but who was now a hero to millions and a global superstar.
-The event itself further reflected wider political and cultural changes as two black men fought for boxing’s biggest prize in a newly independent African nation and as part of an event staged by boxing’s first Black promoter.
+The astonishing return of Muhammad Ali as heavyweight king, a great upset vindicating the man who had been reviled and banned from boxing, but who was now a hero to millions and a global superstar.
+The event also reflected wider political and cultural changes as two Black men fought for boxing’s biggest prize in a newly independent African nation and as part of an event staged by boxing’s first Black promoter.
 The fight, and the victory, was bigger than boxing as it was the perfect conclusion to the story of Ali’s defiance of the American government.
 It is no exaggeration to say it made “The Greatest” a living legend.

-4. June 22, 1938: Joe Louis KO1 Max Schmeling.
+3. June 22, 1938: Joe Louis KO1 Max Schmeling.
 It was Germany’s Max Schmeling who had inflicted Louis’ first defeat two years earlier and as the young heavyweight titlist himself put it, “I ain’t no champion ’till I beat Schmeling.”
 But in the interim, “The Black Uhlan of the Rhine” had been adopted by his home country’s Nazi regime as a national hero.
 Thus the backdrop for this match was nothing less than the fascist regime of Adolf Hitler and his resolute drive towards a new world war.
 “The Brown Bomber’s” vicious two minute annihilation of the now reviled German elevated him to the status of national hero and made him a living symbol of America’s growing confidence.